historic-trails/website/first-drafts/Fort-lenard.md

 - The fort would administer its protection was by patrolling their section of the trail.
 - _1861-1868 the fort became the bureau of Indian affairs with those who signed the fort wise treaty_
 - The tribes that singed the treaty include the kiwas, comanches and the cheyennes.
 - The fort was responsible for distributing annuites to the tribes that singed the treaty.
-- In 1868 the treaty and its agency where eliminated when native American's where moved to reservations.
+The signing of the treatey was not somthing that the native people wanted to take part in but the decimasion of the buffilo poulasion had made it to where they could no longer support thier people.
+The treaty was suposed to have the united states goverment to ditribute food to the tribes that sined the treatey. fort lennard was to be one such site but In 1868 the treaty and its agency where eliminated when native American's where moved to reservations.
 - _In its late years the fort provided protection for the construction of the Santa fe rail road in 1872._
 - Research how did the rail road affect the future of the fort
 - once the rail road was complete the fort was put as army surplus.